Xentrk/x3mRouting/README.md

 ### [3] OpenVPN Event & x3mRouting.sh Script

 #### nat-start script
-When you execute **x3mRouting.sh** from the command line, **x3mRouting.sh** will add the entry to **/jffs/scripts/nat-start**. **nat-start** will run at system boot and create the IPSET list and routing rules, or after a firewwall restart event to restore the routing rules.
+When you execute **x3mRouting.sh** from the command line, **x3mRouting.sh** will add the entry to **/jffs/scripts/nat-start**. **nat-start** will run at system boot and create the IPSET list and routing rules, or after a firewall restart event to restore the routing rules.

 ##### /jffs/scripts/nat-start example
 ````